 It’s a fantastic game that does live up to the claim that you can learn it in 2 minutes, and for being so simple, there’s a ton of strategy and replayability built into the game.

 If you were like me and didn’t enjoy it the first time you played it, give it another go, and try playing with a few more players.

+We hope you enjoyed our Exploding Kittens review!
 Have you played Exploding Kittens?
 We would love to hear your thoughts on the game.
 Drop a comment below!